JustinLove/alchemy_tutor/readme.md

 - Is the material access in Hall of Masters too good?
 - Are there too many Halls of Masters?
 - Are the labs too common or not common enough? (this has a setting,but I want a good default)

-### What is planned for final?

-- Paintovers and backgrounds for lab scenes.
-- Mod compatibility checking and adjustment where possible.

 ## Caveats